Last Modified: 02 Dec 2015

 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping, participating in optional activities, and tipping.
 Please also remember the following specific recommendations when planning your trip.

-If you're happy with the service you receive, providing a tip - though not compulsory - is appropriate and indeed expected in North America for waiters, bar staff, any type of guide and taxi drivers.
+If you're happy with the service you receive, providing a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it's of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid destinations.
+Please note we recommend that any tips are given directly to the intended recipient by a member of your group as our group leaders are prohibited from collecting cash for tips.

 The following amounts are based on local considerations and feedback from our past travellers: